XueYingLin/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe props.

-A: At the beginner I thought it was ab object, but now I think it is propertities as well depend on how it is used.
-Example: people.dat.map( ), in this case, it means an object of people. person.data.map(), here it means propertites of the person.
+A:It was ab object.
+It is used to bring out the propertites of every object.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?